bichanw/plexon2nwb/README.md

-# nwb

-# Conversion of Kastner lab dataset from Plexon to NWB
+# Conversion of dataset from Plexon to NWB

 ## Key Investigators